 I’ve stayed in these beautiful wooden cabins with balconies hanging by the fjord water in winter.
 And it was magical.
 I am usually the type of person who tries to go out of the accommodation and explore as much as possible.
 This time it was the opposite.
 I just wanted to stay in and admire the view.
 It’s definitely on my list of the best places that I’ve stayed in Norway.
 And the fjord that this hytte overlooks, is the UNESCO listed Nærøyfjord.

 Location: Aurlandsfjorden (near to Flam) – check best things to do in Flam

 This is the view:

 During our trip to Lofoten and Nordland part of Norway, we stayed in a really nice hotel in Reine – Catogården – Boutique Home & Activity Centre.
-The interior was really cosy, each room had an amazing view, there was a yoga room with a gym, the terrace, free tea and coffee, cute kitchen and homely feeling.
+The interior was really cozy, each room had an amazing view, there was a yoga room with a gym, the terrace, free tea and coffee, a cute kitchen, and a homely feeling.
 I can highly recommend a stay there.
 Check the best prices and the availability here.

 #4 Wooden cabin with jacuzzi in the Lyngen Alps (northern Norway, near Tromsø)

 If you’re planning a trip to northern Norway, near Tromsø, you need to visit the Lyngen Alps.
 The beautiful sharp mountains are rising from the fjords offering breathtaking views and a lot of hiking opportunities.
 This is also one of the best places in Norway for off-piste skiing.